stasmruz/Homeless-vs-unemployment/README.md

 2. Cloned the new repository to our computer(s).

-3. Push the above changes to GitHub
+3. Pushed the above changes to GitHub

 ### Technology used:
 <ol>